 While dirty asks create appointments now, in the long-run, they hurt your nonprofit.

-Dirty asks make meetings harder to get over time.
+Dirty asks make future meetings harder to get.

 Your donors and sponsor learn that when they hear “thank you” to plan for your forth-coming request.